tytydraco/yessleep/out/We_Prayed_to_the_Wrong_god.md

 “Oh no, no, no,” I thought but didn’t dare say.
 The kid was the food.
 I know the kid was drugged.
 He had to be.
 Anyone with any survival instincts would have ran from her.
 She strode forward with confidence.
 Perhaps, this is why she wanted to work with kids.
 Perhaps this was her reward.
 She got to feel all of our god’s presence and not want to shrivel away like we wanted to.

 All I could think was, ‘No, no, no,’ the closer they got.
 I didn’t want to watch this but I didn’t want to be next.
-So, I had to sit there and I was suppossed to keep my eyes open but I couldn’t manage that.
+So, I had to sit there and I was supposed to keep my eyes open but I couldn’t manage that.

 I’m sorry I’m a coward but I covered my eyes.
 It didn’t feel right to see.
 That wasn’t enough though.
-My eyes couldn’t close tight enough, bright orange light creeped in them.
+My eyes couldn’t close tight enough, bright orange light crept in them.
 I squeezed with every muscle in my body and they couldn’t go tighter.
 Pain swarmed in the middle of my head because of the effort.
 Then came his screams once he was in the fire.

 He was so confused.
 I heard a ‘what’ in there and so many cries for help.
 I opened my eyes to see if she would.
 She kicked him with her heel and he was pushed back into the flames.
 Then she laughed.
 Then they all laughed.
 And I felt sick because I didn’t know what was funny.